Peer observation guidelines

 • The peer & stakeholder observation system is based on the idea that anyone can observe anyone else.

-• The aim of observation is to help develop the process of learning and teaching (use of teaching aids, interactive/didactic style, and achievement of learning outcomes) and is not about advising on the content of the session.
+• The aim of observation is to help develop the process of learning (use of learning aids, interactive/didactic style, and achievement of learning outcomes) and is not about advising on the content of the session.

-• The aim of observation is: to help individual teachers develop their skills and sessions; to help us develop a better understanding of teaching across the programme, and to share best practice.
+• The aim of observation is: to help individual facilitators develop their skills and sessions; to help us develop a better understanding of learning across the programme, and to share best practice.

-• Being observed during teaching is intended to be helpful development-focused process rather than something that should be seen as judgemental or anxiety-provoking.
+• Being observed when facilitating learning is intended to be helpful development-focused process rather than something that should be seen as judgemental or anxiety-provoking.

 Organisation of the peer observation system

-• Peer observation of teaching will be co-ordinated by the Curriculum Tutor and by the programme assistant for teaching.
+• Peer observation of learning will be co-ordinated by the Curriculum Tutor and by the programme co-ordinator for governance.

-• Every member of the programme team engaged in teaching in a given academic year should be observed.
-In addition, at least 10% of external teachers should be observed every year.
+• Every member of the programme team who facilitates learning, should be observed at least once each academic year.
+In addition, at least 10% of external facilitators should be observed every year.

-• If an external teacher requests to be observed, the course will do their best to facilitate this.
+• If an external facilitator requests to be observed, the course will do their best to facilitate this.

-• External teaching sessions are nominated for observation by strand team leads or others via the Curriculum Tutor.
-When selected, the teachers of those sessions should be informed with as much notice as possible and sent information about the peer observation process.
+• Sessions run by external facilitators are nominated for observation by the Curriculum Tutor, or staff who express an interest in the subject/observing.
+When selected, the facilitators of those sessions should be informed with as much notice as possible (by the programme coordinator) and sent information about the peer observation process.

 • Other stakeholders of the programme are also encouraged to become observers, and the programme provides training in conducting observations to those interested.
 Newly trained observers will be invited to shadow and /or conduct their first observations in tandem with a member of programme staff.